huntergps/handbook-docs/Fuse/12 - Fuse Troubleshooting Guide.md

 - Your Uno code is not executed in preview

 ### Explanation
-- Unlike ux/js, Uno-code is not refreshed when you save and auto-refresh preview, you'll have to restart the preview.
-In addition, any Uno-code you have in `ux.uno` files is not run at all in preview.
+- Unlike ux/js, Uno-code is not refreshed when you save and auto-refresh preview, you'll have to restart Fuse.
+A better solution for this is coming soon.
+ - Windows: Right click on the Fuse icon in the tray, click "Exit"
+ - OS X: Control-click on the Fuse icon in the menu bar, click "Quit"
+- In addition, any Uno-code you have in `ux.uno` files is not run at all in preview.
+- All in all, it can be easier to work with Uno code through `uno build` than through preview.
+A better solution for this is coming soon.

 ## Preview says "Oops!
 Something went wrong here"
 ### Symptom